-Make note of the type of pain, where it is located, the time of day it occurs, how long it lasts, and how severe the pain is, as well as any other symptoms occurring at the same time such as nausea or light sensitivity.
+Make note of the type of pain, where it is located, the time of day it occurs, how long it lasts, and how severe the pain is.
+Take note of any other symptoms occurring at the same time such as nausea or light sensitivity.

 The more accurate your records, the easier it will be for your doctor to determine whether or not your symptoms are in fact caused by a migraine, or if there may be another underlying disease causing your pain.

-During an attack, the sufferer can usually only find relief by laying flat in a dark room.
+During an attack, you may only find relief by laying flat in a dark room.

-The localized pain, often being the most severe over one eye, becomes much worse with the slightest amount of movement.
+The localized pain, often being the most severe over one eye, can become much worse with the slightest amount of movement.

-That “aura” experience can be very frightening if you have never experienced it before.
-It occurs in about 20 percent of migraines.
-You may suffer double vision, weakness, or slurring your words.
-An aura will usually last for about 15 to 30 minutes, and then the crushing headache begins, sometimes accompanied with severe nausea.
+That experience can be very frightening if you've never experienced it before.
+About 20% of migraine sufferers experience migraine with aura.
+You may suffer double vision, weakness, or slur your words.
+An aura will usually last for about 20 to 45 minutes, and then the crushing headache begins, sometimes accompanied with severe nausea.

 Since migraine headaches are a recurring condition, rebound headaches are often mistaken for a migraine.
 Rebound headaches can afflict anyone who takes ASA (acetylsalicylic acid) medication or other common painkillers (such as ibuprofen or acetaminophen) for headaches on 15 days or more during a one month period.

-They can also affect people using narcotic pain relievers such as codeine, painkillers containing more than one pain medication, or “triptan” medications such as sumatriptan, rizatripan or almotriptan on more than 10 days a month.
+This can also affect you if you are using narcotic pain relievers such as codeine, painkillers containing more than one pain medication, or triptan medications such as sumatriptan, rizatripan or almotriptan on more than 10 days a month.

-These rebound headaches are often referred to as medication-induced headaches, and people end up in a vicious circle.
-The medication relieves the pain for a little while, but as it wears off, the pain comes back worse than before, and the sufferer will likely take more medication.
+These rebound headaches are also called medication overuse headaches (MOH), and you can end up in a vicious circle.
+The medication relieves the pain for a little while, but as it wears off, the pain comes back worse than before, and you may likely need to take more medication.
 This results in constant pain on both sides of the head, which gets worse every time the dose of medication wears off.

 Cynthia Perkins, who has a Masters Degree in education, wrote this after she discovered for herself, how to stop her attacks.

-I spoke to her and she said she is able to stop the phases from starting most of the time knowing what she knows now.
+I spoke to her and she said she is able to stop the phases from progressing most of the time, knowing what she knows now.

-My migraine symptoms used to go on for ten days, but not now.
+My migraine symptoms used to go on for 10 days, but not now.